 {Where it's been applied}

 Update when: Immediately when you learn something reusable.
-Don’t defer.
+Don’t wait.

 AI Assistant Integration